 print('Test accuracy:', test_scores[1])

-To launch this job, the following Slurm script is used:
+To launch this job, use the following Slurm script.
+Replace [USERNAME] with your username.

 #!/bin/bash